rxaviers/javascript-globalization/README.md

 ### ibm-js/ecma402

 JavaScript implementation of some of the ECMA-402 APIs as developed by IBM.
 It provides number formatting and date and time formatting, but not collation.
 The package was primarily developed by John Emmons (IBM), who is the chairman of the Unicode CLDR Technical Committee.
 Members of IBM's Dojo development team assisted with many of the resource loading issues.

 Strengths
-- Should work on any browser, even those that don't have a native implementation of ECMA-402.
-- Supports a wide variety of locales and calendar systems, using standardized JSON data as published by the Unicode CLDR project.
-- Consistency - The package will produce the same results no matter which browser you are running on.
-There are some inconsistencies in the results produced by the native implementations in the various browsers.
+- Based on CLDR data (largest and most extensive i18n repository).
+- Consistency.
+Same results are obtained across browsers.
-- Provides a "shim" feature, which allows the application to use the native ECMA-402 implementation in the browser if it is available, or the Javascript implementation if native is not available.
+- Provides a "shim" feature, which allows the native ECMA-402 implementation to be used when available.
-- Allows multiple locales to be available to the application via the locale preloading mechanism.
+- Allows multiple locales to be available to the application.

 Weaknesses
-- Speed - JavaScript implementation of ECMA-402 requires code and data loading, which will always be slower than a native implementation.
 - Official version not yet released - still under development.

 Links